Nordenskjöld Lake

 The Nordenskjöld (Lago Nordenskjöld or Lago Nordenskiöld) is a lake in Torres del Paine National Park in the Magallanes Region, southern Chile.
-The lake is named after the Swede Otto Nordenskiöld who discovered the lake in the beginning of the 20th century.
+The lake is named after the Swede Otto Nordenskjöld, who explored the region at the beginning of the 20th century.
 The outfall of Nordenskjöld Lake consists of a waterfall known as Salto Grande.
-At this western end of the lake on the southern side is an abundance of wildlife including wild grazing guanaco.
+At this western end of the lake on the southern side is an abundance of wildlife, including grazing guanaco.